 A cardiac arrest is when your heart suddenly stops pumping blood around your body.
-Although it's sometimes mistaken for a heart attack, a cardiac arrest is different.
+Although it is sometimes mistaken for a heart attack, a cardiac arrest is different.

-A cardiac arrest is an emergency that usually happens without warning.
-If someone is in cardiac arrest, they collapse suddenly and:
+If someone is in cardiac arrest, they collapse suddenly and will be:

-will be unconscious
+unconscious

 What causes a cardiac arrest?

-A cardiac arrest is caused by a dangerous abnormal heart rhythm (arrhythmia), which happens when the electrical system in the heart isn’t working properly.
 Not all abnormal heart rhythms are life-threatening, but some mean that the heart cannot pump blood around the body.

-hypoxia - a severe drop in oxygen levels
+a sudden drop in oxygen levels (hypoxia)

-a drug overdose
+a drug overdose.

 How is a cardiac arrest treated?

-Starting immediate CPR is vital as it keeps blood and oxygen moving to the brain and around the body.
-A defibrillator will then deliver a controlled electric shock to try and get the heart beating normally again.
+Starting CPR immediately is important as it keeps blood and oxygen moving to the brain and around the body.

 Immediate recovery